-Autumn 2 Summer 2 Year 6 Study: North America France / Fieldwork Linked with "The Place for Me" (stories about the Windrush generation) literacy text, children undertake a study of the physical and human geography of the Caribbean Islands in North America, and ultimately compare it with their local region.
-Linked with the "Sky Chasers" reading text and 'Manfish' literacy text (subject to potential change due to moderation needs), children will investigate changes in landscapes and land use over time in an area Europe as well as the UK.
+Autumn 2 Summer 2 Year 6 Study: North America France / Fieldwork generation) literacy text, children undertake a study of the physical (s and human geography of the Caribbean Islands in North America, in Linked with the "Sky Chasers" reading text and 'Manfish' literacy text (subject to potential change due to moderation needs), children will investigate changes in landscapes and land use over time in an area Europe as well as the UK.
 Children will locate the continent of North America on a map and learn how it is organised into areas, as well as identify its different countries and comparing some different climate zones and biomes there.
 They will research some of the varied landforms found in the Caribbean and learn why there are so many volcanoes located there, as well as comparing the physical geography of their local region to an area of the Caribbean.
 They will also explore the human geography of the Caribbean, including how its colonial past has affected the culture, land use, exports and populations of the Caribbean islands.
 An in-depth comparison of a region of France (including the city of Sens which is twinned with Chester) and our local region, including Chester.
 Children will compare the physical geography in both regions and how it has changed over time before investigating the human geography of the two regions and in particular the two twinned cities, with a focus on tourism and migration patterns.
 In a fieldwork project, children will visit Chester, using maps to locate its famous landmarks and surveying tourist activity around the city.